algorandfoundation/docs/docs/reference/cli/diagcfg/telemetry.md

 ### Synopsis

-With no commands or flags, displays status of node's telemetry reporting.
+Without any commands or flags, displays status of node's telemetry reporting.
 Commands allow configuration of a node's remote logging.